Exmilitary: Critical reception

 The mixtape has received universal acclaim from critics.
 On Metacritic it has a score of 82 out of 100 based on reviews from 7 critics.

 In one very positive review, John Calvert of Drowned in Sound focused on the mentality of the character that the album revolves around and how it reflects the inner nature of man, citing the lyricism and sound production as being focal points around this sound and style.
 Nate Patrin of Pitchfork gave Exmilitary a 7.5, describing the mixtape as "a bludgeoning slab of hostility" that avoids being an "overbearing mess".

 Black Google

-On September 8, 2011, the group released a teaser video for an upcoming project titled Black Google.
+On September 8, 2011, the band released a teaser video for an upcoming project titled Black Google.
 It was later released on the band's website for free and revealed to be all of the instrumentals, stems, and acapellas for fans to remix and record with.
 The cover of Black Google features a heavily darkened version of the cover of Exmilitary with the word "Exmilitary" replaced with "Black Google".
 Black Google, for the band itself, is a "portal to the deconstruction of Exmilitary."